syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 A complete working example to resize rows and columns in an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Format%20rows%20and%20columns/Resize%20Rows%20and%20Columns).

 N> If a column width or a row height is 0, then the column or row is hidden.
-N> Column width and row height can also be set in pixels, by using the IWorksheet.SetColumnWidthInPixel and IWorksheet.SetRowHeightInPixel methods respectively.
+N> Column width and row height can also be set in pixels, by using the [SetColumnWidthInPixels](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_SetColumnWidthInPixels_System_Int32_System_Int32_) and [SetRowHeightInPixels](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_SetRowHeightInPixels_System_Int32_System_Double_) methods of [IWorksheet](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html) respectively.

 ## Auto-Fit Rows and Columns